Kaiutzi21/Tekken8Movesets/t8_FAHKURMUM/Documentary.md

 		- b+2,3
 			Low Extension

+## b3+4
+	- increased pushback on block and hit
+	- Changed the reaction on block, making this move -7 instead of -13

 ## ws.2
 	- Increased damage from 13 to 15

 ## ff+4 | df+1,4 | ws.2,4
 	- Changed the reaction on hit on airborn opponents to a strong aerial tailspin

+## RAM.2
+	- Reduced recovery frames by 4F